 Penwith · TR19

 A bespoke new build is the longest project we do, and the most rewarding.
 From plot appraisal through planning, building regulations and construction, you work with one team from the first sketch to the handover walk-round.
-In Lamorna, that work is shaped by the place itself — Lamorna is a small wooded valley village leading down to a sheltered cove, AONB-designated, with strong artistic associations through the Newlyn School and Stanhope Forbes, with a building stock that leans toward granite valley cottages and Edwardian artists' houses.
+Lamorna sits in Penwith, and that geography ends up in the drawings — Lamorna is a small wooded valley village leading down to a sheltered cove, AONB-designated, with strong artistic associations through the Newlyn School and Stanhope Forbes, with a building stock that leans toward modern carefully detailed AONB replacements and Edwardian artists' houses.

 - Conservation Area